muka/redzilla/README.md

 `REDZILLA_AUTOSTART` (default: `false`) allow to create a new instance when reaching an activable subdomain

+`REDZILLA_ENVPREFIX` (empty by default) filter environment variables by prefix and pass to the created instance.
+Empty means no ENV are passed.
+The `${PREFIX}_` string will be removed from the variable name before passing to the instance.

 `REDZILLA_CONFIG` load a configuration file (see `config.example.yml` for reference)

 ## API